FitzwilliamMuseum/egyptiancoffins/_coffinsincontext/callforpapers.md

 order: 1
 layout: coffins
 ---
+**Please note that the deadline for submitting abstracts for the conference has now passed, and abstracts will be peer reviewed over the next few weeks.**

-This conference represents a chance to pause and consider what we have learned through coffins studies in recent years and the direction of future research.
-In light of this, **the organisers particularly welcome submissions that deal with groups of material under the following headings, rather than studies of individual coffins:**
+The conference represents a chance to pause and consider what we have learned through coffins studies in recent years and the direction of future research.
+In light of this, we will prioritise papers addressing the following potential themes, rather than studies of individual coffins:

   * **The relationship between coffins, the dead and funerary practice,** for example
     -  coffins with specific iconographic elements